kyleanicholson/learn-programming-notes/css/forms.md

 - Knowing your users will also help you **choose appropriate language and remove superfluous text**.
 And it will help you craft an interface that balances your needs and the user’s.
 - **Do not ask questions beyond the scope of the form**.
 In a relationship, you would become distrustful of someone who asked questions that were out of place.
 The same thing happens online.
 Consult with relevant stakeholders to see what information really is required.
 - **Sudden changes in behavior or appearance** will make users edgy.
 Likewise, never introduce sudden changes between forms or between steps in a form.
+- **Order the labels logically**, reflecting the natural flow of a conversation.
+For example, wouldn’t it be weird to ask someone their name only after having asked a number of other questions?
+More involved questions should come towards the end of the form.

+### Conversation Guidelines

+- Avoid aggressive wording
+- **Remove clutter** such as banners and unnecessary navigation that might distract users from filling out the form.
+- **Order the labels logically**, reflecting the natural flow of a conversation.
+For example, wouldn’t it be weird to ask someone their name only after having asked a number of other questions?
+More involved questions should come towards the end of the form.
+- **Group related information**, such as personal details.
+The flow from one set of questions to the next will better resemble a conversation.
+-
+### Appearance Guidelines
+#### Labels
+* If the purpose of a label is simple to understand, such as to ask for a name or telephone number, then a word or two should suffice.
+But a phrase or sentence might be necessary to eliminate ambiguity.
+* Sentence case is slightly easier — and thus faster — to follow grammatically than title case.
+One thing is for sure: never use all caps, or else the form would look unprofessional and be difficult to scan

+#### Input Fields
+- Provide the appropriate type of input field based on what is being requested.
+Each type of input field has its own characteristics, which users are accustomed to.

+#### Actions
+Primary actions are links and buttons in a form that perform essential “final” functionality, such as “Save” and “Submit.”
+Secondary actions, such as “Back” and “Cancel,” enable users to retract data that they have entered
+	- Use only primary actions where possible.
+If you must include secondary actions, give them less visual weight than primary actions.
+- Avoid generic words such as “Submit” for actions, because they give the impression that the form itself is generic.
+Descriptive words and phrases, such as “Join LinkedIn,” are preferred.